Skip to main content

 example set input

 This input port expects an ExampleSet.
-It is output of the Retrieve operator in the attached Example Process.
+It is output of the Retrieve (Deprecated) operator in the attached Example Process.

 Output